wangeddie67/isa_manim/docs/docs/1-references/30-scene/34-refer-count.md

 ## Reuse elements from the same index of the same register

+If one element in one register is read more than once, playing the animation only once is much better to avoid overlapping element units on the scene.

 When reading one element from one register, the accessed element is recorded.
-If the element is accessed again, the recorded element is used, rather than creating a new element.
+If the element is reaccessed, the recorded element is used rather than creating a new element.

 The recorded element is identified by all the following attributes: